-121) To recommence studies after suspension, students need to select and enrol in the required units for the upcoming teaching session by the advertised due date for enrolment.
+(121) To recommence studies after suspension, students need to select and enrol in the required units for the upcoming teaching session by the advertised due date for enrolment.

-  (122) Student visa holders returning after a period of suspension must contact UWS International and obtain a new CoE.
+(122) Student visa holders returning after a period of suspension must contact Western Sydney International and obtain a new CoE.

 (123) A student who has been excluded from study at the University does not have an automatic right to resume study at the University.
 Excluded students must apply to study at the University through the normal application process for the course to which they are seeking entry.